 Subscribers to our site will know we’ve covered a few retirement income case studies on our site (we’ll link to those a bit).
 This one, however, might be the most important one: Retirement on a Lower Income using Guaranteed Income Supplement (GIS).
+Why?

 Well, retirement income planning may be easier when you have lots of money saved and many accounts to drawdown.
 Retirement income planning can be more complex and far riskier when you’re trying to retire on a lower income.
 You have fewer resources available to you and those financial savings could disappear much faster…

 In today’s important case study, we’ll look at one of our clients who sought out our services out to answer some important retirement questions at a lower income level: What can I spend in retirement?Will my money last?

 I am 42 years old and will need about $2,500 a month.
 I would like to see how long I can survive on my money in the worst-case scenario.
 Worst case scenario means: I stop working (soon) due to my disability and I have no other income.